-Emergency Solutions Grant (ESG) Reference 91.220(I)(4)
+Emergency Solutions Grant (ESG)

-- 1. Include written standards for providing ESG assistance (may include as attachment) - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

-Pierce County's centralized intake and assessment system (operated through Access Point 4

-Housing) has been online since January 31, 2011.
+- 1. Include written standards for providing ESG assistance (may include as attachment) - Please see Specific ESG Program Requirements attachment in AD 25 section under Unique Appendices. - 2.
+If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Pierce County's centralized intake and assessment system (operated through Access Point 4 Housing) has been online since January 31, 2011.
 In Pierce County, there is one number to call to access information and services for households experiencing homelessness.
 Access Point 4 Housing staff conducts initial eligibility screenings to determine whether or not callers qualify for housing resources.
 Within 5 business days of the screening, eligible clients receive intake assessments to determine which housing provider to refer them to.
 For clients who do not qualify for ESG, staff provides referrals to other community resources.